-- A. Invest in community assets that are attractive to young people - B. Create programs to train, retain, and attract people with needed skills - C. Foster an increasingly diverse population - D. Continue to support policies that improve and strengthen the care and education system
+- A. Invest in community assets that are attractive to young people - B. Create programs to train, retain, and attract people with needed skills - C. Foster a population increasingly aligned with the reference region - D. Continue to support policies that improve and strengthen the care and education system